Russia's EU friends decline to expel diplomats

 The Slovak foreign ministry said: "The development of the situation, as well as Russia's response to the calls addressed to it by the EU countries - including Slovakia - will influence the next steps that we are prepared to consider in this case".

-But others in the group, who have strong ties to Moscow, have said they intend to do nothing despite having signed up to an EU statement blaming Russia for a chemical weapon attack in England earlier this month.
+Other EU states, who have a history of strong ties with Moscow, have also said they do not intend to expel Russian diplomats despite having signed up to an EU statement blaming Russia for a chemical weapon attack in England earlier this month.

 "We will not take any national measures," Austrian chancellor Sebastian Kurz and foreign minister Karin Kneissl said in a joint statement.